openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 I chose Coffeescript out of curiosity--does it make Javascript that much more pleasant to work with?
 From a programming perspective, the easy loops and array comprehensions alone practically justify its use.
 From a readability perspective, the code is easier to follow (and come back to months later) than the equivalent Javascript--the tests, in particular, are much easier to follow without all the Javascript punctuation.

+This code is in production use on a site that indexes (Bible verses on Twitter and Facebook)[http://www.openbible.info/realtime/].

 ## Changelog

+May 1, 2013.
+Added option to allow case-sensitive book-name matching.
+Supported parsing `Ps151` as a book rather than a chapter for more-complete OSIS coverage.
+Added Japanese, Korean, and Chinese book names.
+Added an additional 90,000 real-world strings, sharing actual counts rather than orders of magnitude.

 December 30, 2012.
 Per request, added compile tools and Hebrew support.